 - Use of formal greetings and polite words such as thanks and please in speech.

-Persistence and Causes of Disrespect
+Persistence and causes of disrespect

-The Stanford Professor Bob Sutton says that disrespectful behavior is contagious.
-He shared one of the incidents in his memo about a project executive.
 The executive confessed that he became forceful and furious with his co-workers to get things done, as that’s what he saw in his seniors.
 Hence, resolving the root cause of disrespect is more important than just adopting respectful behavior.

 Here are the common causes of disrespect in the workplace: